patatetom/rds4xways/README.md

 - `wc` (optional) to do some counts

 Except `pv` and `unzip`, all the above mentioned tools should be present in a Linux distribution.
+If `pv` installation is optional, `unzip` installation is required.